Religious Trauma Counseling for Atlanta, GA

 Is it possible to do both?"

 Yes, and in fact, examining the beliefs that were handed to us from religious leaders is an important step in developing a mature faith.
 Deconstructing what you were taught does not distance you from religion, but rather from religious persons who made you feel small, less than, or ashamed.
 Cultivating a mature faith can help you to feel empowered, free, and embody a radical acceptance for others and for yourself.
-It can help you to read that God created you and said you are "very good" and to actually believe it.
+Yes, and in fact, examining the beliefs that were handed to us from religious leaders is an important step in developing a mature faith.
+Deconstructing what you were taught does not distance you from religion, but rather from religious persons who made you feel small, less than, or ashamed.
+Cultivating a mature faith can help you to feel empowered, free, and embody a radical acceptance for others and for yourself.
+A faith where you can look at who you are and — without conditions or qualifications — believe that you are good.